Special Religious Education (SRE)

 It is an approved provider’s responsibility to ensure that all SRE teachers have participated in an initial child protection induction and annual update.
 This is to ensure that SRE teachers are aware of their obligation to advise the principal or workplace manager of concerns about the safety, welfare and wellbeing of children and young people that arise during the course of their work.
 SRE teachers are mandatory reporters of suspected risk of significant harm and of the procedures for doing so.
 Child Protection training is called ‘Breaking the Silence’ in the Presbyterian Church.

-To complete ‘Breaking the Silence’ training provided under the Safe Churches standard see Breaking the Silence – Jericho Road
+To complete ‘Breaking the Silence’ training see Breaking the Silence – Jericho Road

 If you need more information about child protection training please contact the Conduct Protocol Unit at cpu-admin@pcnsw.org.au or Ph: +61 2 9690 9321.

-SRE Teacher training follows the ICCOREIS Basic Training Standard.
+SRE Teacher training follows the ICCOREIS Basic Training Standard and includes a lesson observation.

 Primary School – 7 modules of training